heyajohnny/afvalinfo/README.md

 - takken                               (supported by a small amount of waste collectors)
 - textiel

 Here is a complete list of special resources.
-To make these resources work, you also need to specify one or more of the normal resources from above.
+To make these resources work, you also need to specify one or more of the normal resources (waste types) from above.
 These resources will return one or more (seperated with a comma) of the following results (gft, kerstboom, papier, pbd, restafval, takken, textiel) or if you specified a friendly_name, it will return one or more of the friendly_name values
 - trash_type_today                      (gives the result "none" if none of the normal resources dates is today)
 - trash_type_tomorrow                   (gives the result "none" if none of the normal resources dates is tomorrow)